madelynwith5ns/StarsignJS/README.md

 -   **C++ to generate the HTML** We use a fast, high-performance language to generate the HTML to describe your websites.

--   **Rust for the frontend** We use a **blazingly fast** modern language that can compile to web assembly for your frontend to ensure your users have nothing but the blazingly fast experience they truly deserve.
+-   **WebFuck for the Frontend** We use a **blazingly fast** modern language that to ensure that your users have the blazingly fast experience that they webfucking deserve!

 -   **Bash to generate the CSS** We tried to stick as close to the source as possible, thats why we picked the closest thing we could get to the write-only